joverbey/joverbey.github.io/_posts/2017-09-09-lexical-analysis.md

 Each of these strings is called a **token** or **lexeme**.
 (This is not what a "lexeme" is in linguistics, but the term is used this way in computer science, for better or worse.)

 Now, from this example, it should be clear that there are many different "kinds" of tokens, including keywords like <tt>var</tt>, operators like <tt>&lt;&lt;</tt>, identifiers like <tt>something</tt> and <tt>fn</tt>, and literals like <tt>100.5</tt>.
-Let's associate a symbolic name with each token, indicating what "kind" of token it is.
+Let's associate a symbolic name with each token to indicate what "kind" of token it is.
 This is shown in the "Token Type" column below.

 |-------------------|--------------------|
 | Token Type        | Lexeme             |